 The Los Angeles native had a preternatural knack for finding talent.
-He saw star power in a number of Black women who went on to fulfill their potential, and then some.
-He cast Queen Mother in Angela Bassett, in, Boyz n the Hood, realized Janet Jackson’s feature film debut Poetic Justice (1993), took Tyra Banks to new heights in Higher Learning (1995) and gifted us with the magnificent Taraji P. Henson in the ever-authentic Baby Boy (2001).
+He saw star power in a number of black women who went on to fulfil their potential, and then some.
+He cast Queen Mother in Angela Bassett, in, Boyz n the Hood, realised Janet Jackson’s feature film debut Poetic Justice (1993), took Tyra Banks to new heights in Higher Learning (1995) and gifted us with the magnificent Taraji P. Henson in the ever-authentic Baby Boy (2001).

 Throughout the film, Singleton creates an interesting juxtaposition between Reva Styles and Ms. Baker.
 Reva is a career-driven woman who wants the world for her son, Tre, but knows she can’t be both his father and mother.
 Ms. Baker is a single parent who scolds her children, Ricky (who has no gang affiliation) and Darrin “Doughboy” Baker (who is a member of the Crips).
 We watch her push her youngest, Ricky, to earn a USC scholarship, and she makes a home for both him, his girlfriend and their baby.
 Regardless of her efforts to keep him out of trouble, Ricky is murdered — one of the most pivotal, traumatic moments in the film.

 Both of these mothers deliver harsh truths to their sons every day about being black in South Central and America at large.
 Singleton portrayed two black women who, despite wildly different circumstances, shared a similar experience of black motherhood.
 The characters may be fictional, but they remain a reflection of our waking world almost 30 years later.